 It’s important to also be humble enough to see yourself in this context, where are you energetically draining others?
 You could be the energy vampire in someone else’s life, reflect on that!
 I know I was too at some point and when I came to this realization, I then took the necessary steps to own my emotions, set boundaries for myself when I felt this impulse to vampirize others by seeking their approval or validation and break this negative pattern.

-If you’re just getting started on your healing journey I am aware this work is not easy to do alone so if you would like some personalized guidance in doing some of this deep inner work I offer coaching sessions if you want to do this work with me.
+If you’re just getting started on your healing journey I am aware this work is not easy to do alone so if you would like some personalized guidance in doing some of this deep inner work I offer Intuitive Coaching and Soul Healing Sessions if you want to do this work with me.